Friday, 3rd September 2010

 —————————————————————–

-It’s no surprise that I found a recipe for Bread & Butter Pickles online in a book called “White Trash Cooking” by Ernest Matthew Mickler.
+It’s no surprise that I found a recipe for Bread & Butter Pickles online in a book called “” by Ernest Matthew Mickler.
 Maybe I’ll make some in Uncle Bob’s honor, minus the garbage can.

 Christmas caroling at any age